felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

   - romhacking
 ---

+*Update (20210927): RHDN has made it quite clear that the work discussed in this post has had a negative financial impact on their daily operations.
+Thus, even though I am proud of what I managed to accomplish given my skills, I cannot continue working on this project in good conscience.
+I hope that in time the RHDN community will see what outsiders saw in this project: an attempt at transparency and preservation in the rom hacking world.*

+*It is bittersweet to read words in public like "what a dumbass" and "How does a webscraper take 8 months to make?"
+(hint: look at the commits for proof that it didn't).
+I wish I could find a way to discuss this work with the community without adding fuel to the fire.
+Oh well, I'll get over it as I move on to other projects.
+This has been a great learning experience overall.*

+---

 You might have never heard about it, but [romhacking.net](https://www.romhacking.net) (or RHDN, for short) is a treasured website in the retro gaming community, and has been for quite some time.
 The website serves essentially as a global repository for ROM hacks, and is home to a wildly interesting community.
 While it is